 From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

-It’s not too late to rectify those ill-fated New Year’s Eve resolutions in which you swore to live a more spiritual and carefree life.
-But if traditional spas leave you feeling cold and meditation makes you drowsy, don’t dismay, there are plenty of more colourful options out there.
+It’s never too late to live a more spiritual and carefree life.
+However, if traditional spas leave you feeling cold and meditation makes you drowsy, don’t dismay – there are plenty of more colourful options out there.

 From swimming in red wine in Japan to drug-fuelled shaman rituals in Peru, we’ve found 13 alternative wellness retreats that are certain to change your life – in one way or another.